Add water mist fire suppression

-Many applications for fire protection are more effectively addressed by the use of water mist rather than a deluge system that uses greater volumes of water.
-Specially designed MINIFOG nozzles create a very fine water droplet size (.15mm) that results in a dramatic increase of water surface.
+Many applications for fire protection are effectively addressed with water mist rather than a deluge system using greater volumes of water.
+Specially designed MINIFOG nozzles create a very fine water droplet size (.15mm) resulting in a dramatic increase of water surface.
 This allows the advantage of a greater and more efficient absorption of heat.

 Most of the small water droplets evaporate in the fire and expand their volume of 1,600 times when turned to steam.
 This causes a suffocating effect on the fire in addition to the cooling effect of the heat absorption.
 The result is rapid suppression that minimizes both fire and water damage.

 The size of the MINIFOG water droplets are ideal for suppression of fires where oils and other flammable liquids are present.
-The droplets are large enough to penetrate a fire plume but are small enough not to break the surface tension of an oil pool.
+The droplets are large enough to penetrate a fire plume, but small enough to not break the surface tension of an oil pool.

-Activation of the system can be automatic upon detection by a flame or heat detector, electrical push button or by manual release.
+The water mist fire suppression system can be activated upon detection by a flame or heat detector, electrical push button or by manual release.

-The design and flexibility of the system make it an ideal protection system for the following applications:
+The design and flexibility of the water mist fire suppression system makes it an ideal protection system for the following applications:

 - Industrial Presses